ojalaw/knockout-embroidery-MP4/TESTING.md

 - Sometimes on apple mobile devices, 'view text embroidery' modal cannot be closed and the page needs to be refreshed instead.
 - Stars display from right to left when viewed on reviews.html and when editing.
 This was not initally planned but still displays the correct rating.
+- Sometimes toast messages dont close using the 'x' close button.
+Worked ealier in the week but something causes an error, they are set to auto close.